Registered Charity No. 1179652

 Slough Fort at Allhallows was built as part of this programme.

-In light of the easing of the lockdown measures by the UK Government, we thought it best to update our COVID-19 Notice.
+In light of the introduction of three-tier COVID-19 alert levels by the UK Government, we thought it best to update our COVID-19 Notice once more.

-Our Volunteer Work Days are also now once again taking place, but on a reduced schedule.
-Please see our Volunteering page for more.
+Our Volunteer Work Days are still taking place, but on a reduced schedule and with limited capacity.
+Please see our Volunteering and Work Day pages for more information.

 The Slough Fort Preservation Trust has set up a JustGiving page to help us advance towards the completion of a mjor milestone.